Improving the lives of refugees

 The British Red Cross is calling for a fairer, more effective and compassionate asylum system:

-2. Fair decisions: Improving asylum decision-making so that decisions are made quickly and are right the first time
+- Roll out a more efficient process for making asylum decisions so that decisions are made swiftly and are right the first time.

-Find out more in our policy briefing on refugees and people seeking asylum.
+Find out more in our policy briefing on refugees and people seeking asylum (PDF).

 Who's affected?